-professionals.
+Effective communication is the foundation of healthy relationships.
+As a family caregiver, you will communicate with many people, including the care recipient, other family members, and healthcare professionals.
 Clear communication takes effort and the willingness to listen and understand different perspectives.
 Communication is a skill set, something that we need to practice to get better at.

 Family caregivers play a major role in ensuring that the care recipient receives the healthcare they need.
-Your experience and knowledge is invaluable to others, many of whom will not know the care recipient as well as you do.
+Your experience and knowledge are invaluable to others, many of whom will not know the care recipient as well as you do.
 Being able to communicate this knowledge clearly will benefit everyone.

 Below are some tips to help enhance your communication: